Colonial Home Renovation: What to Modernize, What to Preserve

 Plumbing in Colonial homes may consist of galvanized steel, cast iron, or even lead pipes—all of which can corrode, leak, or pose health risks over time.
 Replacing old pipes with modern materials like copper or PEX is a common upgrade during renovations.
 This not only improves water quality and pressure but also reduces the risk of leaks and water damage.
 Updating your plumbing system also makes it easier to add new bathrooms, kitchens, or laundry rooms, supporting your home’s functionality for years to come.

-Waterproofing and Mold Prevention
+Waterproofing and mold prevention

 Older homes, especially those with stone or brick foundations, are often vulnerable to moisture intrusion.
 Waterproofing is a critical step in any basement or crawl space renovation.
 Solutions may include installing sump pumps, applying waterproof coatings, improving exterior drainage, and sealing foundation cracks.
 Mold can develop quickly in damp environments, so it’s important to address any water issues before finishing walls or floors.
 If mold is already present, professional remediation is essential.
 These steps not only protect your investment but also create a healthier living environment.